 - how our staff use social media

 - how you can provide us with feedback about our social media services

 Our official social media accounts can be found at:

 You can now sign up to receive Twitter Alerts from our national Twitter account, @EnvAgency.

 We use Twitter Alerts to send critical warning information to our customers via Twitter.
 We will only use Twitter Alerts to share urgent information about a significant risk to life or the environment as a result of flooding or an environmental incident.
 Examples of when we use Twitter Alerts to share warnings include:

 - pollution which presents a risk to the public

 - a failure of waterways structure which presents a hazard to the public or property

-Whilst we will try to send the most critical flood warning information via Twitter Alerts, the best way to receive notifications of flood warnings for your local area is to sign up to our Floodline Warnings Direct service.
-Sign up for Floodline Warnings Direct
+The best way to receive notifications of flood warnings for your local area is to sign up for flood warnings

 If you follow our local or staff Twitter accounts, you will receive our warning messages as normal tweets.
 These accounts do not have Twitter Alerts functionality, but will retweet Alerts sent from @EnvAgency.